Pulsar7/DynamicArrayLib/docs/README.md

 (i=4) ELEMENT=5
 ```

 But when an element is modified in the static-array, it also will be modified „in the dynamic-array”.
-This happens, because `dynamic_array_from_whole` just saves the reference (the pointer) to the actual values and not its data.
+This happens, because `dynamic_array_from_whole` just saves the reference (the pointer) to the actual values and not their data.

 ```C
 numbers[0] = 9;